We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Originally within the legislative framework on food safety, the European Union established a series of European Union Reference Laboratories (EURLs) for food and feed, as well as animal health, which now includes the area of animal welfare involving a number of other policy areas, such as cosmetics, industrial chemicals and pharmaceuticals.
+The European Union established a series of European Union Reference Laboratories (EURLs) for food and feed within the legislative framework on food safety.
+Animal health was added at a later stage; this now includes the area of animal welfare involving a number of other policy areas, such as cosmetics, industrial chemicals and pharmaceuticals.

 More about EURLs can be found on the website of the Directorate-General for Health and Consumers.